Rotorsoft/eventually-monorepo/libs/eventually/README.md

 This project is trying to answer the following questions:

-- **Future Proof Single Source of Truth** - The “append-only” nature of an Event Store is an old and battle tested concept.
-We can audit and fully reproduce or re-project history by just replaying the log.
+- **Future Proof Single Source of Truth** - The “append-only” nature of event sourcing is an old and battle tested concept.
+The replayability aspect of it guarantees full auditability, integrability, and testability.

-- **Transparent Model-To-Implementation Process** - Developers focus on transferring business models to code with minimal technical load.
-We use a “convention over configuration” philosophy to remove tedious technical decision making from the process
+- **Transparent Model-To-Implementation Process** - Focus on transferring business models to code with minimal technical load.
+A “convention over configuration” philosophy removes tedious technical decision making from the process.

-- **Ability to Swap Platform Services** - Frameworks, protocols, and other platform related services are abstracted away from the developer
+- **Ability to Swap Platform Services** - Abstractions before frameworks, protocols, or any other platform services.

-- **Practically Self-Testable** - Replaying event streams effectively tests/covers models and business rules - one generic unit test

 ## Building your first Micro-Service

 > The anatomy of a micro-service should reflect the business model

-From a technical perspective, our reactive microservices should encapsulate a small number of protocol-agnostic message handlers in charge of solving very specific business problems.
-These handlers are grouped together logically according to the domain model, and can be optionally streamable or reducible to some kind of pesistent state if needed.
-The table below presents all these options and their proper mapping to DDD:
+From a technical perspective, reactive microservices encapsulate a small number of protocol-agnostic message handlers in charge of solving specific business problems.
+These handlers are grouped together logically according to a domain model, and can be optionally streamable or reducible to some kind of pesistent state if needed.
+The table below presents all practical options available and their proper mapping to DDD:

 <table>
     <tr>